 Discussion

 All mark-recapture abundance estimators suggest a large population of Northern Pikeminnow occupies Deadwater Slough.
 The mean population size of Northern Pikeminnow was estimated to be 19,499 during the fall DSR emigration and 10,352 during the spring NRR emigration even after accounting for the potential of delayed mixing of marked fish.
 Those estimates translate to linear densities (fish/rkm) that are 15 and 8 times greater than densities reported by Beamesderfer and Rieman (1991) for the John Day Reservoir and approximately 4 and 2 times greater than projections for the lower Columbia River (Beamesderfer et al. 1996).
 Beamesderfer and Rieman (1991) acknowledged that their methods were unsuitable for sampling offshore, noting that water velocity, depth, and irregular bottom contours, and barge traffic made sampling offshore ineffective; therefore it is possible that their estimates may have been low.
 Conversely, the maximum depth at Deadwater Slough was approximately 6 m with a relatively homogenous bottom contour, making angling an effective method throughout the entire reach.
-Our estimated densities of Northern Pikeminnow suggest that slow-water reaches outside of reservoir complexes on the Snake and Columbia rivers may support exceptionally high predator densities, consistent with findings of Harnish et al. (2014), Gray and Dauble (2001), and Zimmerman and Ward (1999).
+Our estimated densities of Northern Pikeminnow suggest that slow-water reaches outside of reservoir complexes on the Snake and Columbia rivers may support exceptionally high predator densities, consistent with other findings in the literature (Zimmerman and Ward 1999; Gray and Dauble 2001; Harnish et al. 2014).
 Given the dearth of current data available throughout the Columbia River basin, it is unclear how Northern Pikeminnow abundance estimates in this study compare to elsewhere in the basin; additional information on contemporary piscine predator abundances may be needed (Widener et al. 2021).

 Several assumptions in our estimators may have influenced the magnitude of our abundance results.
 First, all models assumed a closed population; however, it is possible that immigration and emigration occurred.
 Nevertheless, our estimators still provide unbiased estimates of abundance assuming the immigration and emigration rates are equal between marked and unmarked fish.
 Emigration of marked individuals could reduce the marking fraction in the population leading to an upward bias in abundance estimates, but emigration rates would need to be substantial.
 Additionally, we captured fish with previous years marks which indicate seasonal residency of these fish.
 The multiple census estimators, which we report, are more robust to this assumption because the marking fraction is estimated daily.
 We additionally have little reason to believe that emigration occurs during the two-week survey window owing to favorable habitat for Northern Pikeminnow in Deadwater Slough relative to adjacent reaches.
 Given the size of the sampling area and the short duration of our surveys, the closed population assumption is likely met.
 This assumption can likewise affect results if mortality occurs for some marked fish released back to the population.
 During field processing, no mortalities or injury post release was observed and fish injured prior to release were retained.
 Nevertheless, the potential for mortality amongst marked and released fish cannot be discounted.